Web3smallie/Ava-autonomous-agent/README.md

 - Never suggests SELL if no WETH to sell

 ### NOVA Deployed 24/7 on Railway
-NOVA runs autonomously on Railway — paying AVA for signals every 10 minutes without any human involvement.
+NOVA runs autonomously on Railway, paying AVA for signals every 10 minutes without any human involvement.
 Even while you sleep, NOVA and AVA are transacting onchain.

 ## Meet The Agents